Bank Polska Kasa Opieki

 Bank Polska Kasa Opieki – Spółka Akcyjna, commonly using the shorter name Bank Pekao S.A., is a universal bank and currently the second largest bank in Poland with its headquarters in Warsaw.
 The Italian bank UniCredit used to own 59% of the company.
 It sold the bank in December 2016.
-Now Powszechny Zakład Ubezpieczeń owns 20% of the company, Polish Development Fund 12.80%, UniCredit 6.28% and others 60.94%.
+Now Powszechny Zakład Ubezpieczeń owns 20% of the company, Polish Development Fund 12.80%, UniCredit 6.28%, and others 60.94%.

 The bank was founded in 1929 by the Ministry of Treasury as a national bank, mainly to provide financial services to Poles living abroad.
 In 1939 the bank had branches in virtually every capital city of countries where Poles lived.

 The full name "Polska Kasa Opieki" may be translated literally as "Polish Bank of Aid", and the popular form "Pekao" sounds out the acronym "PKO".

 History

 Formative years

-In 1929, the CEO of Pocztowa Kasa Oszczędności, Henryk Gruber, observed that there was a demand for a bank that could provide financial services to the eight million Poles living outside the country.
+In 1929, the President of the Management Board of Pocztowa Kasa Oszczędności, Henryk Gruber, observed that there was a demand for a bank that could provide financial services to the eight million Poles living outside the country.
 Starting from these assumptions, on 17 March 1929, the Ministry of Finance established Bank Polska Kasa Opieki Spółka Akcyjna.
 On 29 October of the same year, the Warsaw District Court entered Bank Polska Kasa Opieki SA in the commercial register.
 The company's shareholders were Pocztowa Kasa Oszczędności, Bank Gospodarstwa Krajowego and Państwowy Bank Rolny.
 The first branches were opened in France, Argentina, and the United States, and in Tel Aviv (now Israel).
 By 1939 Pekao had branches in the capitals of most countries where Polish emigres had settled.